7 “For a mere moment I have forsaken you,

 God had made many promises to His people.
 For instance, He said that King David would never fail to have a man on the throne, even throughout eternity.
 Yet David’s descendants ruling over Judah only rarely chose to do the right thing or to seek the Lord.
 Most worshiped the false gods who were in the land before they came, before God had brought the Israelites out of slavery in Egypt into this good land flowing with milk and honey.

-Despite Isaiah’s ministry to several of Judah’s kings, most would not listen, and the Lord was only about 100 years away from turning His back on Judah.
-A strong empire was rising in the east, Nebuchadnezzar’s Babylon – it would surpass and overpower even the great Assyrian Empire of Isaiah’s day.
-God would use this new empire to chastise Judah for a season, defeating them and carrying them into exile to a land full of the idols that they craved.
-For seventy years, the people of Israel remained captive in Babylon, until God once again called them back into His land.
-After the tough love of God’s moment of wrath, they would never seek after idols again.
+Despite Isaiah’s ministry to several of Judah’s kings, most would not listen, and the Lord was about 100 years away from turning His back on Judah due to their complete rejection of Him.
+A strong empire was rising in the east, Nebuchadnezzar’s Babylon.
+It would surpass and overpower even the great Assyrian Empire of Isaiah’s day.
+God would use this new empire to chastise Judah for a season, defeating them, and carrying them into exile to a land full of the idols that they craved.
+For seventy years, the people of Israel would remain captive in Babylon, until God once again called them back into His holy land.
+After the tough love of God’s “mere moment” of wrath, they would never seek after idols again.
 God could then resume His plan of extending salvation and everlasting kindness, not just to Judah, but to the entire world.

-Jesus Christ, the centerpiece of this plan, went through His own dark moment of chastisement.
-He had surrendered Himself to death on the cross and bore all the judgement and wrath from the Father that we deserved for our sin, taking the punishment in our place.
+There is a second fulfillment of Isaiah’s prophecy.
+Jesus Christ, the centerpiece of God’s plan of salvation, went through His own dark moment of chastisement in our place, as the Father hid His face from Him as Jesus hung on a cross.
+Jesus had voluntarily surrendered Himself to a death on the cross to bear all of the judgment and wrath that we deserve for our sin, taking its entire punishment in our place.
+The gospel writer Matthew records these dark moments.

 45 Now from the sixth hour until the ninth hour there was darkness over all the land.
 46 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lama sabachthani?” that is, “My God, My God, why have You forsaken Me?”